cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. _Contributor Covenant: https://www.contributor-covenant.org

 ``LICENSE.rst``
-   This file contains the text of the `MIT license`_, a simple permissive license.
+   This file contains the text of your project's license.

 .. note::